The Dutch North Sea coast and its hinterland

 The Dutch North Sea coast on a clean-shoes hike in the watt

-The last day's destination for this excursion is the small town of Paesens near Moddergat.
-We met Harm Jan in a visitor center.
-This accompanies us on a walk through the mudflats.
-He regularly guides visitors on their mudflat hikes and shows them what there is to discover.
-That is much.
-He stops at inconspicuous plants along the way.
-He picks up a few branches and eats them.
-"This is Queller," he explains to us.
-"Sea asparagus."
-We already had this during our Stay in Texel got to know.
-"How tedious it must be to harvest it," I think to myself.
+The last destination of the day for this trip is the small town of Paesens near Moddergat.
+We have arranged to meet Harm Jan in a visitor center.
+He accompanies us on a walk through the mudflats.
+He regularly guides visitors on their mudflat walks and shows them what there is to discover.
+There is a lot.

 What you need for a mudflat walk

-• Since the wind almost always blows at the sea and the weather can change quickly, you need one rain jacket.
+- Since the wind almost always blows at the sea and the weather can change quickly, you need one Rain jacket.

 If you purchase via a link marked *, we receive a commission, which we use to run this blog.

-We are happy that Harm accompanies us because it does not take long and we are stuck in a thick wall of fog.
-I am relieved that we hadn't planned a hike into the mudflats.
-With this poor visibility I don't want to be in the mud off the coast knowing that the tide will come back in the not too distant time.
-As it starts to drizzle more and more, we soon decide to return to the visitor center.
-There Harm serves us fresh mint tea "from home grown mint" and tells us about his kitchen experiments with the local herbs and plants.
+We are glad that Harm is with us, because it is not long before we are stuck in a thick wall of fog.
+I am relieved that we had not planned a hike into the mudflats.
+With such poor visibility, I would not want to be in the mud off the coast, knowing that the tide will come back in the not too distant future.

 We need half an hour to drive back along the coast to our one-room hotel in Eenrum.
 An eventful first day comes to an end, which brought us closer to the Dutch North Sea coast.
 The next day we spend the morning in Eenrum, because right next to our hotel is